 To this day, this huge difference in culture between Guatemala and the western world surprises me.

 4. Hike Indian Nose at Sunrise

-If you are into watching epic sunrises on top of mountains, hiking Indian Nose should definitely be on your bucket list.
-Located in Lake Atitlan, it is one of the best hikes in Guatemala.
+If you are into watching epic sunrises on top of gorgeous mountains, hiking Indian Nose is a must-do in Guatemala.
+Located in Lake Atitlan, Indian Nose is one of the best hikes in Guatemala.

 In fact, we liked it so much that we think it is the best hike to do in Lake Atitlan.